 The Company has outsourced its internal audit function to an internal audit consulting firm.
-The Internal Auditors report independently and directly to the ARMC in respect of its function.
+The Internal Auditors report independently and directly to the ARMC in respect of its function in accordance with the approved internal audit plan.
 All audit findings arising therefrom are reported to the ARMC on a quarterly basis.

-The Internal Auditors has complete and unrestricted access to all documents and records of the Group necessary in the performance of its function and reviews.
+The Internal Auditors has complete and unrestricted access to all documents and records of the Group necessary in the performance of its function and independently reviews the control procedures implemented by the Management for the key activities of the Group.
+In addition, the Internal Auditors carry out periodic reviews to ascertain the effectiveness of internal controls in the selected key entities of the Group.

-All reports, findings and recommendations for improvement arising from internal audit reviews are discussed with management before being presented to the ARMC.
-The total cost incurred on internal audit for the financial year ended 31 December 2020 was approximately RM75,607.
+All reports and findings arising from internal audit reviews are discussed with the respective process custodians before being presented to the ARMC.
+The Internal Auditors also provide improvement recommendations for the consideration of Management and the Board as part of the continuous development of a more efficient and comprehensive internal control environment.

+The total cost incurred on internal audit for the financial year ended 31 December 2019 was approximately RM85,245.